-One woman's story.
-Hear how she learned she was pregnant and suffering from odd pains.
+One woman's story of how she learned she was pregnant and suffering from odd pains.

 Your Local Health | Written by BJ Towe

 Back in 2014 and on the advice of her doctor, Ashley George of Des Moines began taking supplements to treat iron-deficiency anemia, which affects between 9 and 20 percent of young women.
 But the level of iron in her blood continued to fall.
 Then she learned she was pregnant.

 About 16 weeks into her pregnancy, George’s iron deficiency became severe.
 She was referred to a hematologist, who specializes in treating blood disorders.
 George began making twice-a-week trips to the hospital to receive infusions of liquid iron, which were administered by intravenous (IV) drip.

 Up to this point, George chalked up her extreme iron deficiency to her pregnancy.
 But in February, she began getting odd pains in her right side.

 “Each time I would get [the pain], it bothered me more and more.
 I have two other children and never experienced that feeling [during pregnancy],” George says.
 “It got really bad.
 I couldn’t even stand up or walk around.
 I went to the hospital.”
 That was February 16.

 In the emergency room, blood tests were ordered to determine whether George had an infection, such as appendicitis, that would cause the abdominal pain.
 Test results came back normal.

 Doctors were still concerned about the possibility of appendicitis, which has the potential to be life-threatening.
 Because the recommended diagnostic test – a CT scan – posed risks to George’s unborn baby, an MRI (magnetic resonance imaging) scan was ordered instead.